quickseo-io/quickindex-python/README.md

-# QuickIndex — A Python script to quickly index your pages in Google Search
+# A Python script to quickly index your pages in Google Search

 Made by [QuickIndex](https://quickindex.co) — A service to automatically index 1000s of pages in Google Search.